KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_011.md

 ### 3. Human Sovereignty : The Architect of the Sacred Horizon
 While the autonomous robotic swarms execute sub-second path calculations, kinetic interceptions, and resource sorting, only the human "Heart to Protect" defines the "Law of the Horizon."

-*   **The Sovereign Celestial Conservator :** The human defender (the Master and Future PhD) remains the absolute auditor of the orbital safety baselines and resource reclamation protocols.
+*   **The Sovereign Celestial Conservator :** The human defender remains the absolute auditor of the orbital safety baselines and resource reclamation protocols.
 We do not trust an automated AI to balance mission survivability against long-term orbital sustainability.
 Purity of the space environment is an unyielding human command.
 *   **The Vow of the Sweeper :** We do not let the overwhelming complexity of kinetic orbital tracking dull our moral clarity.
 The human defender is the final anchor who ensures that our cognitive sifting architecture remains a loyal servant to human progress, ensuring that the road to the stars remains a pristine sanctuary, untainted by the wreckage of the past.

 ### 4. Conclusion